klmcca3/Marcel_Project/README.md

 # Marcel_Project
-A project website in case my friend has a chance to interview for a chance to be a
+A project website in case my friend has a chance to interview for a chance to be a personal assistant for Marcel Darius